dmd-program/dmd-400-sp17/project-production-requirements.md

 1. Research
 2. Ideation
-3. Fall within these categories
+3. Fall within one of the following categories:
   * Animation
   * Realtime and interactive
   * Product, service, UI/UX